fabyr/libIR/README.md

 cmake --build . --config Release
 ```

+Building on windows is ideally done with MinGW/MSYS2. (see https://www.msys2.org/ and https://www.msys2.org/docs/cmake/)

+You can also use the provided `make-*.sh` scripts to build on linux or windows.

 ## Usage
-libIR performs a partitioned convolution.
+**libIR** performs a partitioned convolution.
 Create a `convolve_schedule` as follows:
 ```C
 // ... = { block_sizes, count_of_block_sizes }